An Advanced Look Into Causation, & Possible Conservative Treatment Options for The Meniscus

 This is why we recommend for people to continue with their doctor or therapist recommended exercises and to continue with mild treatments of the T•Shellz Wrap® for a period of time - to better ensure complete healing.

-Ongoing heat treatments to enhance circulation will soothe, relax and promote healing of damaged menisci.
-T•Shellz treatments will also allow your soft tissue to extend further due to the deep warming sensation created by the enhanced circulation to the treatment area.
+Ongoing treatments to enhance circulation are intended to soothe, relax and promote healing of your damaged knee muscles and tendons.
+Knee T•Shellz treatments will also allow your soft tissue to extend further due to the deep warming sensation created by the enhanced circulation to the treatment area.
 The more extensible your tissues are, the less likely they are to strain or sprain.

 Every Single Day We Receive Calls From Customers Who Simply Want To Thank Us For Introducing Them To Our Amazing Products!